AledPeart/cardiff_skateboard_club/README.md

 * Users can add reviews of products, which incluse a description, star rating and whether they recommend the product.
 * This information is presented for other users in various ways across the site.
 * Users can edit their own reviews, and site admins can edit or delete any review.
+* A user can only submit one review per product.

 ### User Wishlist
 * Users are able to add and remove products from a whishlist which is linked to their profile.